codeceptjs/CodeceptJS/docs/helpers/Playwright.md

     npm i playwright-core@^1.18 --save

+Breaking Changes: if you use Playwright v1.38 and later, it will no longer download browsers automatically.

+Run `npx playwright install` to download browsers after `npm install`.

 Using playwright-core package, will prevent the download of browser binaries and allow connecting to an existing browser installation or for connecting to a remote one.